batman1911/custom-mediawiki/README.md

 2) Environment Details

-Operation System: Windows 10 (Docker Desktop 3.0.4) Docker version: 20.10.2
+Operation System: Windows 10 (Docker Desktop 3.0.4), Docker version: 20.10.2,
-Kubernetes version: v1.19.3
+Kubernetes version: v1.19.3.

 3) Folder Structure

-**custom-mediawiki** - Helm Charts for Mediawiki web service (http & php) **custom-mysql** - Helm charts for mediawiki-db (mysql image used from dockerhub official repository)
+**custom-mediawiki** - Helm Charts for Mediawiki web service (http & php).
+**custom-mysql** - Helm charts for mediawiki-db (mysql image used from dockerhub official repository).

 Note: The application is split into two assuming that it should be kept as a microservice rather than baked inside a single container image.

-**Dockerfile** - To dockerize the mediawiki application
+**Dockerfile** - To dockerize the mediawiki application.

 **httpd.conf** - custom configuration file for httpd, To be passed during docker build.